-While digital art has been around since the ‘60s, the use of new media technologies and NFTs have become increasingly popular among artists, curators and collectors.
+While digital art has been around since the ‘60s, the use of new media technologies and NFTs have become increasingly popular among artists, curators and collectors in the web3 era.
 If you’re an artist who knows how to make NFTs, you can create an online portfolio website to showcase your digital work and build a community among potential buyers and fans.

-In this article, we’ll cover how to create a website that showcases your digital art portfolio and NFTs, and explore 10 examples from artists that are worth learning from.
+In this article, we’ll cover how to make a website that showcases your digital art portfolio and NFTs, and explore 10 examples from artists that are worth learning from.

 10 digital art portfolio examples

 Your art is the star of the show, but a digital art portfolio should also focus on good web design.
 The following are examples of simple and accessible ways to display your digital creations—from illustrations and video to NFTs—while providing a browsing experience for visitors that will keep them engaged with your art.